AliShahzadKhan/craftista/README.md

-# DevOps Implementation – Microservices E-Commerce (Craftista)
+# DevOps Implementation – Microservices (Craftista)

 This project is a **polyglot microservices application** that I have containerized and orchestrated using **Docker** and **Docker Compose**.